![]() |

 - Salt & pepper to taste

-SAUCE Add the onion, red pepper, garlic and mushroom to the pan and sauté just until beginning to soften.
-Stir in the remaining ingredients, then nestle in the browned chicken, covering the tops with sauce.
+START THE SAUCE Add the onion, red pepper, garlic and mushroom to the pan and sauté just until beginning to soften.
+(If you'll cook the Cacciatore in a slow cooker, move the sautéed vegetables there now and continue combining everything there.)
+Stir in the remaining ingredients.

 Now choose how to slow-cook the Cacciatore!

-SLOW COOK in (YEAH) a SLOW COOKER Let cook on low for 6 - 8 hours or on high for 3 - 4 hours.
+SLOW COOK in a SLOW COOKER Let cook on low for 6 - 8 hours or on high for 3 - 4 hours.
 This works beautifully **when** it works but I have such miserable experience with unpredictable slow cookers, it's my least favorite method for cooking Chicken Cacciatore.
 Be assured, however, it's the state of slow cookers that's the problem (not the recipe) so if you love and trust your slow cooker and understand its in's and out's, go for it.

 TO SERVE Serve with mashed potatoes (maybe our family favorite Mashed Potatoes & Carrots?), rice or polenta to soak up the rich sauce.

-© Copyright Kitchen Parade 2003, 2009 (online), 2015 (repub), 2017 & 2019
+2003, 2009 (online), 2015 (repub), 2017, 2019 & 2023

 Mmmmmm!
 I *love* chicken catch.
 Aldi's sells big bags of frozen chicken thighs and I think this sounds like a perfect way to use them.
 Thanks Alanna! :)